GooseMod/OpenAsar/README.md

 - **:sewing_needle: Patching**: A future platform for custom patches to further enhance

 ### :test_tube: Experimental
-OpenAsar is mostly stable, but still lacks a few minor features and likely has a few possible issues.
-Crashes are unlikely.
+OpenAsar is highly stable, but still likely has a few possible minor issues.
+Crashes are very unlikely.

 ### [FAQ](faq.md)